NamVr/DisVite/README.md

 A: Ensure your bot has the `GUILD_MEMBERS` and `GUILD_INVITES` intents enabled and the correct permissions.

 **Q: How do I use the types in JavaScript?**
-A: Use JSDoc with `import('discord-invite-tracker').InviteTrackerTypes.InviteInfo`.
+A: Use JSDoc with `import('disvite').InviteTrackerTypes.InviteInfo`.

 **Q: How do I change the MongoDB model name?**
 A: Pass `modelName: "yourModelName"` in the options object.